jiawei-zhang-a/Pendulum-beta/doc/DOCUMENTATION.md

     shuntingYard.push(*);
 }
 ```
-To organize the comparison inside `compareAssociativity` in a reasonable manner, we may not just simply right n*n conditional clauses, where
+To organize the comparison inside `compareAssociativity` in a reasonable manner, we can avoid writing n*n conditional clauses, where
 n is the number of different types of operators and functions.
 We may instead create two lists of associativity rankings, called the
 **left association rank**, and the **right association rank**, so that upon comparison, a corresponding rank for `operator1` is retrieved,
 and a rank for `operator2` is also retrieved, and the function correspondingly returns the comparison between these two ranks; that is to